Gender in security studies: Gender and civil conflict

 Studies have examined how gender relates to violence in civil wars.
 According to Reed M. Wood, rebel groups recruit women fighters because they are a resource in the battlefield, as well as serve important propaganda tool for domestic and international audiences.
 A 2021 study in International Organization found that female suicide attacks were more lethal in countries with regressive gender norms.
 A 2003 study by Charli Carpenter in International Organization found that discourses around gender and victimhood shaped the behavior by civilian protection agencies towards the victims of civil war violence: even though adult men were at greatest risk of massacre in the Yugoslav Wars, the focus of civilian protection agencies was overwhelmingly on protecting women and children.
 Research by Dara Kay Cohen has explained rape in civil wars as being rooted in strategic rationales to boost the cohesion of military groups.

-Laura Sjoberg points out questions in feminist scholarship to say that recognizing the role of all genders in conflict–as fighters, victims of sexual violence, soldiers of allied states, journalists, military leaders, etc–is important as it can show how societal ideas about gender affects behavior and influences people's actions.
+Conflict prevention through gender inclusion

+A turning point in the international communities’ recognition of gender in the security sector was the passing of the UN Security Council Resolution 1325 in 2000.
+This resolution put forth the Women, Peace, and Security Agenda which consists of four points that aims to increase women's participation in the security and peace sector while also improving the support women receive from institutions, considering their needs in conflict zones, military positions, peacekeeping roles, etc. Eight resolutions were passed in the next two decades with ideas about how to advance the WPS Agenda.